adithbharadwaj/algorithms-and-data-structures/README.md

 <h2> miscellaneous_algorithms: </h2>

 This folder contains miscellaneous algorithms commonly asked in coding interviews.
-These algorothms also help in competitive coding.
+These algorithms also help in competitive coding.